Tamarine Restaurant Review, Palo Alto

 Spiced Honey Seared Duck ($26) Seared Sonoma duck breast drizzled with spiced honey & served with grilled pineapple & a radish cake was a bit on the tart side, but still satisfying for duck fans.

-Shaking Beef ($27) Cubed beef tenderloin seared with soy, garlic & onions; served with a watercress & mizuna salad is a must order.
+Shaking Beef ($28) Cubed beef tenderloin seared with soy, garlic & onions; served with a watercress & mizuna salad is a must order.
 Tender beef cooked perfectly.
-This dish is very good but not great.
-We would order the prawns over this any day.
+This dish is very very good.
+We would order the prawns and this any day.

-Tamarine Prawns ($27) Flash-fried jumbo prawns tossed in Tamarine’s signature tamarind sauce & served with crisp noodles is their signature dish and a must get.
-Very fresh seafood along with a tangy sauce that is absorbed by the crispy vermicelli noodles.
+Tamarine Prawns ($28) Flash-fried 5 huge jumbo prawns tossed in Tamarine’s signature tamarind sauce & served with crisp noodles is their signature dish and a must get.
+Very fresh seafood along with a sweet and tangy sauce that is absorbed by the crispy vermicelli noodles.
 Butterflied, so there isn’t a lot of excuse to having messy hands.

-Garlic Fried Rice ($7) Long-grain jasmine rice wok-fired with butter & garlic hit the spot.
+Garlic Fried Rice ($7) Long-grain jasmine rice wok-fired with butter & garlic hit the spot 100%.
 A bit rich, but nice flavors.
-We’d order it over the coconut rice.
+We would order it over the coconut rice.

 Coconut Tapioca ($8) Coconut Milk Tapioca served with lemongrass-coconut & passion fruit sorbet drizzled with passion fruit caramel & pandan syrup was a lighter refreshing desert.
 Good combination of flavors.